microsoft/golazo/docs/assets/videos/overview/video-overview-script.md

 verified, internal dogfooding success, or pilot user feedback.
 If validation fails, the ticket moves backward so there is no hidden post-merge churn.
 The board tells the truth.
 This reframes success: we shipped impact, not just artifacts.

+## Team Morale

+Golazo lifts morale by pairing autonomy with safety and support.
+Engineers are empowered to pick up any ticket from any workstream in the Ready column and they can gain or share context through design documents and discussions.
+Tiny pairs and micro‑swarms emerge: a 15‑minute exploration of an edge case, an early shared look at a design choice, or a second set of eyes before code hardens.
+Each prevents late churn and transfers context.
+Public channels of discussion and review checkpoints turn quiet observers into helpers.
+If you see that the chat is silent it’s a prompt to lean in, not proof that everything is green.
+And if a ticket does slip, the conversation is systemic, not personal.

 ## Closing & Call to Action